suneeta-mall/suneeta-mall.github.io/_posts/2021-12-31-data-in-deep-learning.md

 ## Active learning

-Active learning is used more commonly in classical ML techniques, it has not been very successful in deep learning due to back-propagation.
-Offline or pool-based active learning has been investigated heavily with not much groundbreaking success.
+Active learning is a methodology wherein the training process proactively asks for labels on specific data.
+It is used more commonly in classical ML techniques, but it has not been very successful in deep learning due to back-propagation.
+Offline or pool-based active learning has been investigated heavily for use in deep learning but without much groundbreaking success.
+The use of active learning is not very straightforward either due to the negative impact of outliers on training [25].
 Pool-based active learning will be covered in the following section in more detail (pruning).

 # Challenges in scaling dataset for deep-learning